thoughtspot/thoughtspot.github.io/_release/videos-list.md

 permalink: /:collection/:path.html
 ---

-Videos are also published on the [ThoughtSpot Product Training](https://www.youtube.com/playlist?list=PLUocSHxJDKPslAO2R0tgQjYXTTDMFUHx6) YouTube channel.

-## Videos on ThoughtSpot 4.5
+## Videos

+These videos guide you through key workflows and features on ThoughtSpot.
+You may notice slight variations in buttons and icons, depending on whether a video was created on **ThoughtSpot 5.0 or 4.5**.
+For new or completely updated features, we provide version-specific videos.
+(These videos are also published on the [ThoughtSpot Product Training](https://www.youtube.com/playlist?list=PLUocSHxJDKPslAO2R0tgQjYXTTDMFUHx6) YouTube channel.)
+<br /><br />

 <div class="component-container">
     <!--start row-->